-Thus, firms expecting higher external finance costs are likely to increase cash savings by raising external capital beyond current investment, i.e., they issue excess capital.
-Together with the FOCs at t, the proposition also suggests that the firm will save more when it faces a lower COC at t relative to the COC at t + 1.
+Thus, when expecting profitable future investment opportunities, the firm will increase cash savings and external finance at t.
+The firm will also reduce investment at t by trading off between the marginal return on current investment and that on future investment.
+Together with the FOCs at t, the proposition and the corollary suggest that firms expecting higher external finance costs or greater investment are likely to increase cash savings by raising external capital beyond current investment, i.e., they issue excess capital.
+The firm will save more when it faces a lower COC at t relative to the COC at t + 1 while expecting greater investment at t + 1.
 Cash saved at the lower COC at t reduces the amount of external capital that must be raised under the higher COC at t + 1, which reduces the overall COC for the firm over time.
 This inter-temporal smoothing of COC is a key insight of the model.